 Regulating your dietary habits can help you protect your brain and reduce inflammation.
 For starters, it would be a great idea to cut down on sugar.
-Sugary foods, and refined carbs like white flour, rice and pasta, can cause a sudden increase in your blood sugar.
+Sugary foods, and refined carbs like white flour, rice, and pasta, can cause a sudden increase in your blood sugar.
 This can cause inflammation in your brain as well.

 Try and incorporate plenty of vegetables, beans, whole grains, fish and olive oil in your diet.
 It has been found that Alzheimer’s risk is dramatically reduced if you follow a Mediterranean diet.

 Trans fats are a no-no if you are looking to cut down your risk of Alzheimer’s.
 These fats can cause inflammation and create free radicals that damage your brain.
-Omega 3 fatty acids are also a great way to prevent this disease, it is found in cold-water fish like salmon, tuna, trout and others.
+Omega 3 fatty acids are also a great way to prevent this disease, it is found in cold-water fish like salmon, tuna, trout, and others.
 This can also be supplement with fish oil.

 Tea has also been found to enhance memory and mental alertness.
-White and oolong tea are considered to be particularly healthy.
+White and oolong tea is considered to be particularly healthy.
 Coffee, too, while not as powerful as tea, is also a good health booster for the brain.

 Stimulate Your Brain

 Make sure that you are constantly learning something new.
 The old adage, a rolling stone gathers no moss, holds true even for the brain.
-The NIH ACTIVE study found that regular brain stimulation is one of the best was of keeping your mind active.
+The NIH ACTIVE study found that regular brain stimulation is one of the best ways of keeping your mind active.
 Activities that involve organization, communication, interaction are the best bet for protecting your brain.